frankbria/frankbria-blog/_tabs/about.md

 ## Frank Bria

-Principal Product Consultant specializing in data systems and governance, with 15+ years in fintech.
+Head of Fintech Product and Principal Product Consultant specializing in data systems and risk governance, advanced analytics, AI/ML with 20+ years in fintech.

 ### What I Do